kristyh2/kristyh2-is452-finalproject/README.md

 Beyond this basic task, this program is able to assign a weighted grade to each student based on the following criteria:
 * Follows basic instructions outlined in the rubric
 * Meets word limit criteria
-* Contains keywords relevant to the topic of the assignment
+* Contains keywords relevant to the topic of the assignment (COMING SOON!)
-* Answers questions correctly
+* Answers questions correctly (COMING SOON!)

 ## Sample Assignment Instructions (Feel free to copy and paste this text into your assignment instructions)